paralax/ColossalOpera/intermediate/dna_restriction_enzymes.md

 Then you'll be given a DNA sequence and be asked to cut it with the listed enzymes.
 For sake of convenience, the DNA sequence is broken into blocks of 10 bases at a time and in lengths of 6 blocks per row.
 You should merge these together and drop the first column of digits.

-This sequence was taken from Enterobacteria phage phiX174 sensu lato, complete genome http://www.genome.jp/dbget-bin/www_bget?refseq+NC_001422 and modified for this challenge.
+This sequence was taken from the genome of *Enterobacteria phage phiX174 sensu lato* http://www.genome.jp/dbget-bin/www_bget?refseq+NC_001422 and modified for this challenge.

 	  1 gagttttatc gcttccatga cgcagaagtt aacactttcg gatatttctg atgagtcgaa 61 aaattatctt gataaagcag gaattactac tgcttgttta cgaattaaat cgaagtggac